vuthalab/LabJack_Unipolar_TempController/README.md

 # LabJack_Unipolar_TempController
 4-channel unipolar temperature controller with LabJack T7

-Code to run 4 parallel servo loops to control temperature with resistive heating.
+Schematic, photos and code to run 4 parallel servo loops to control temperature with resistive heating.

-Optionally publishes error signals and correction voltages on a zmq socket
+Code optionally publishes error signals and correction voltages on a zmq socket

+NOTE: The MOSFETs get hot!
+Make sure you have a great heat sink.

 Sample usage of python code: